Team capabilities

 Programs are measured by outcomes

-A program is a collection of tasks that form a group of work that may be ongoing indefinitely.
+A program is a collection of tasks forming a group of work ongoing indefinitely.
 The recipient is the organization itself.

 For example, a program of monitoring best practices across teams will report on compliance and correlate those results, resulting in a reduction of defects.